How To Make A Soap At Home

 • Turn bars weekly

-Soap Making Tips & Recommendations
+Homemade Soap Making Tips From Tangie

 Many individuals hesitate to make soap due to the need to handle lye.
 I can relate to this feeling, as I initially felt the same!
 At first, I had my husband take care of that part until I became more comfortable with the process.